On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: Introduction

-and although the subcategory $\bfP \subset \bfD$ is not stable under this product, it has been shown in~\cite[lemma~13.1]{KrWVanishing} that the perverse sheaves of Euler characteristic zero form a Serre subcategory $\bfN \subset \bfP$, such that on the abelian quotient category $\bfPbar = \bfP/\bfN$ we obtain a well-defined convolution product $*: \bfPbar \times \bfPbar \to \bfPbar$ with similar formal properties as the tensor product of vector spaces.
-For any perverse sheaf $P\in \bfPbar$ the subquotients of the convolution powers of $P$ form an abelian subcategory $\langle P \rangle \subset \bfPbar$ stable under the convolution product, and by corollary~13.3 in loc.~cit.~there is a complex algebraic group $G=G(P)$, unique up to non-canonical isomorphism, such that we have an equivalence of abelian categories
+We do not lose much in passing to the quotient categories: Up to tensoring with a local system of rank one, any simple negligible perverse sheaf has the form $f^*(P)[d]$ for some $P \in \Perv(X/Y, \bbC)$, where $f: X\twoheadrightarrow X/Y$ denotes the quotient by some abelian subvariety of dimension $d=\dim(Y)>0$~\cite{WeDegenerate}~\cite[cor.~5.2]{SchnellHolonomic}.
+We also remark that the core $\bfPbar$ admits an alternative description as the quotient of the abelian category $\bfP$ by its Serre subcategory $\bfP \cap \bfN$ of negligible perverse sheaves.
+To get the desired Tannakian description, notice that for any perverse sheaf $P$ the subquotients of the convolution powers of $P\oplus P^\vee$ form an abelian subcategory $\langle P \rangle \subset \bfPbar$ which is stable under the convolution product.
+By \cite[cor.~13.3]{KrWVanishing}~there exists a complex algebraic group $G=G(P)$, unique up to non-canonical isomorphism, such that we have an equivalence of tensor categories

-under which the convolution product on the left hand side corresponds to the usual tensor product on the category $\Rep_\bbC(G)$ of finite-dimensional complex algebraic representations of~$G$.
-Furthermore, the dimension of the representation $\omega(Q)$ is given by the Euler characteristic \nopagebreak
+where the right hand side denotes the tensor category of finite-dimensional complex algebraic representations of~$G$.
+We have the following basic properties:

-and this is well-defined because in our quotient category we only divided by perverse sheaves of Euler characteristic zero.
-The above in particular applies to the perverse intersection cohomology sheaf $P=\delta_Y$ supported on a closed subvariety $i: Y\hookrightarrow X$ of dimension $d$.
-Recall that by definition